The Merry Nibelung

 Performers:

-Nicholas Cotellessa (debut) as Nicolo
+Nicholas Cotellessa (debut) as Nicolo Paganini

 Rebecca C. Carr (debut) as Maria Anna Elisa